RoandreVillegas/Currency_Converter/README.md

 # Currency_Converter
-This is a GUI using Java's swing library to allow users to convert between different types of currencies.
+This is a GUI using Java's swing library to allow users to convert between all currencies across the world.